-Researchers in the Bristol Centre for Linguistics, Kate Beeching and James Murphy, in partnership with Richard Cheston, Professor of Mental Health (Dementia) and Professor Karen Sage, Director of the Bristol Speech and Language Therapy Research Unit, are seeking funding to support an innovative project to create the Bristol Corpus of Dementia Talk (BriCoDeT).
+Researchers in the Bristol Centre for Linguistics, Dr Kate Beeching and Dr James Murphy, in partnership with Professor Richard Cheston, Professor of Mental Health (Dementia), and Professor Karen Sage, Director of the Bristol Speech and Language Therapy Research Unit, are seeking funding to support an innovative project to create the Bristol Corpus of Dementia Talk (BriCoDeT).

 Dementia is one of the most pressing challenges facing society today.
 Government, research institutions and charities are investing in research on the causes of dementia and potential medical treatments, but there is an urgent need to examine the impact of significantly increasing levels of dementia within the UK from a different perspective - that of people with dementia themselves, their carers and family members.

 Jeremy Hughes, chief executive of the Alzheimer's Society, announced on 21 February 2015 that the Society has created a community of over 1 million 'dementia friends' to help communities and businesses become dementia-friendly - that is, more aware of dementia, more understanding of the condition and more able to respond appropriately to it.
 There is an urgent need to increase activities which will alleviate the isolation, fear and despair experienced by those affected by dementia, based on robust and informed research, and by helping families, carers and members of the general public to engage in verbal interaction with them.